Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Introduction

 There is some resemblance of our comparison isomorphism with the one from Rapoport and Zink in the Drinfeld case, see \cite{RZDri}.
 However, our moduli problems involve a polarization which adds an additional twist.
 The reason is that a polarization of a strict formal $\mcO$-module is not the same as a polarization of the underlying $p$-divisible group.
 We treat this problem in the appendix.

 Let us briefly mention the following papers around the AFL.
 First, the AFL is related to an arithmetic Gan-Gross-Prasad conjecture which can be seen as a higher-dimensional generalization of the Gross-Zagier formula, see \cite{GGP}.
-We refer to the introduction of \cite{Zhang} for more information on these global aspects.
+We refer to the survey \cite{ZhangICM} and also to \cite{RSZdiag, Zhang} for these global aspects.
 Second, the AFL from \cite{Zhang} is formulated for an unramified quadratic extension.
-See \cite{RSZ} and the forthcoming systematic treatment \cite{RSZatc} for variants in the ramified situation.
+See \cite{RSZ} and \cite{RSZatc} for variants in the ramified situation.